LooninS/OverTheWire-Devlog/bandit9-10.md

 # Bandit Level 9 → Level 10

 ## Level Goal

 The password for the next level is stored in the file data.txt in one of the few human-readable strings, preceded by several ‘=’ characters.

 ***

+## Commands Used

+- `strings`: Print the sequences of printable characters in files
+- `grep`: Search for patterns in files

+***

-### Approach
+## Approach

-The mention of strings in the level ;made me think of `strings` command.
+The mention of strings in the level made me think of `strings` command.
 Obviously, the next step is to RTFM

 ```markdown
 strings - print the sequences of printable characters in files